 - Let go of “Perfect”!
 Juggling the demands of work, family, and all of the decorating, shopping, socializing, donating, turkey roasting, gift-wrapping, card-sending, and all around merry-making that the holidays bring… can drive a woman to be very UN-merry…and even more so if she has perfectionist tendencies.
 Allow yourself to forget “perfect” this holiday season, and do your best to embrace simplicity and a feeling of contentment.
 Remember that “good enough” is often just that – good enough!

-With two months of holiday-time ahead, we owe it to ourselves to practice radical self-care, set strong boundaries and approach it all as a marathon rather than a sprint.
+We owe it to ourselves to practice radical self-care, set strong boundaries and approach it all as a marathon rather than a sprint.
 I encourage you to stick a note on the frig, or your bureau mirror reminding you that “Slow and steady wins the race!” this holiday season, especially as we continue to navigate the pandemic journey.